planetclegg/GeneratePrimes-dotnetcore/README.md

 The M1 beats my Intel boxes either way, even though it is running in rosetta2 (!!!)

+NOTE: I'm seeing evidence that CLR JITing and/or the OS scheduler is skewing these tests a bit.
+Needs a better benchmark runner to get more consistent results.

 ### Various console test runs, compiled as 'Release' build, run in VS for Mac.
 #### Mac Mini M1 (Macmini9,1)
 ```